stephen-gilbert-cko/apple-pay-decrypt/README.md

 # apple-pay-decrypt
-A simple app demonstrating decryption of payment data within an Apple Pay payment token.
+A simple app demonstrating decryption of payment data from an Apple Pay payment token.

 ## Apple Pay payment data

 On [`authorization`](https://developer.apple.com/documentation/applepayontheweb/applepaysession/onpaymentauthorized) via the payment sheet, Apple will return a [`payment`](https://developer.apple.com/documentation/applepayontheweb/applepaypayment) object.

-Within this is a [`token`](https://developer.apple.com/documentation/applepayontheweb/applepaypaymenttoken) object, alongside optional plaintext `billingContact` and `shippingContact` information if collected.
+Within this is a [`token`](https://developer.apple.com/documentation/applepayontheweb/applepaypaymenttoken) object, alongside optional plaintext `billingContact` and `shippingContact` information (if collected).

 Within the `token` object is some plaintext `paymentMethod` data, a unique `transactionIdentifier` and, critically, a [`paymentData`](https://developer.apple.com/documentation/passkit/payment-token-format-reference#Payment-token-format-reference) object which contains the encrypted data required for payment processing.